jimjeffers/DTTG-Jekyll/_posts/2013-06-07-orientating-yourself-in-ios.md

 The short answer is that you'll probably only care about  UIInterfaceOrientation.
 UIInterfaceOrientation only covers the possible orientations for the screen in regards to drawing:

 {% highlight objective-c %}
-UIInterfaceOrientationPortrait = UIDeviceOrientationPortrait
+UIInterfaceOrientationPortrait == UIDeviceOrientationPortrait
-UIInterfaceOrientationPortraitUpsideDown =  UIDeviceOrientationPortraitUpsideDown
+UIInterfaceOrientationPortraitUpsideDown == UIDeviceOrientationPortraitUpsideDown
-UIInterfaceOrientationLandscapeLeft =   UIDeviceOrientationLandscapeRight
+UIInterfaceOrientationLandscapeLeft == UIDeviceOrientationLandscapeRight
-UIInterfaceOrientationLandscapeRight = UIDeviceOrientationLandscapeLeft
+UIInterfaceOrientationLandscapeRight == UIDeviceOrientationLandscapeLeft
 {% endhighlight %}

 Where UIDeviceOrientation provides six different options that represent the actual orientation of the device in 3D space.
 In regards to redrawing your layout, you probably won't need to know this:

 {% highlight objective-c %}
-UIDeviceOrientationUnknown = Can't be determined UIDeviceOrientationPortrait = Home button facing down UIDeviceOrientationPortraitUpsideDown = Home button facing up UIDeviceOrientationLandscapeLeft = Home button facing right UIDeviceOrientationLandscapeRight = Home button facing left UIDeviceOrientationFaceUp = Device is flat, with screen facing up UIDeviceOrientationFaceDown = Device is flat, with screen facing down
+UIDeviceOrientationUnknown            // Can't be determined UIDeviceOrientationPortrait           // Home button facing down UIDeviceOrientationPortraitUpsideDown // Home button facing up UIDeviceOrientationLandscapeLeft      // Home button facing right UIDeviceOrientationLandscapeRight     // Home button facing left UIDeviceOrientationFaceUp             // Flat with screen facing up UIDeviceOrientationFaceDown           // Flat with screen facing down
 {% endhighlight %}

 ## How can I Determine the Interface Orientation?